Herysia/AmongUsTryhard/README.md

 # Contributing

 You have encountered a bug or unexpected behaviour ?
 You want to suggest or add a new feature ?
 Create an [Issue](https://github.com/Herysia/AmongUsTryhard/issues) or [PR](https://github.com/Herysia/AmongUsTryhard/pulls) !

+### Dependency

+This mod depends on [another module](https://github.com/Herysia/CustomLobbyOptions) which simplify lobby options (add to menu, sync settings and save settings individually with customisable display)

 ### Creating PR